 What will happen to you if the domestic helper is found to stay out?

 The rising popularity of live-out arrangement between employers and their domestic helpers has been of great concern for the government and has prompted an increased crackdown on live-out domestic helpers.

 Sometimes the authorities conduct surprise inspections to uncover live-out arrangements.
 If this happens you will be charged with having made false representation to the Immigration Department.
 Both employer and domestic helper have to go to court and face criminal charges based on aiding and abetting a breach of conditions of stay.
 And it happens more often than you think, on average courts see about 2 to 3 of these cases per week.

 Depending on the severity of the case, a first-time offender may only face a suspended, but don’t count on this.
 A fine, imprisonment, exclusion from Hong Kong and future applications to employ a domestic helper are all possible outcomes.

 Make up your mind

 Although it would be difficult for the government to monitor the living arrangement of domestic helpers, the police force continues to be on the look-out and the government may occasionally arrange for a crackdown.
 You will have to decide for yourself whether to hire a live-in foreign domestic helper or a local resident who can work as a legal live-out domestic help.

-Moreover given the gravity of the offence for a live-out arrangement, it is highly advisable for both the employers and domestic helpers to avoid a live-out arrangement.
-But we strongly advise you to follow the regulations and discuss privacy concerns with your domestic helper.
+Moreover, given the gravity of the offence for a live-out arrangement, it is highly advisable for both the employers and domestic helpers to avoid a live-out arrangement.
+We strongly advise you to follow the regulations and discuss privacy concerns with your domestic helper.